 What evaluation criteria must be satisfied to obtain authorization to proceed to the next gate

-All performing organizations participating in these activities should align their separate development and planning efforts to these over-arching review milestones.
-Once solutions have been deployed and are being utilized in operations, products typically enter a sustainment phase.
-During this phase, an alternative means of oversight must be established, since the work is driven by operational, rather than development, events.
-The continued support needs to be negotiated and documented in service level agreements, ideally in ways that tie the funding stream for this work back to the organizations that are subscribing to this service.
-Despite this shift to operations, ongoing visibility of required resources and their associated asset utilization must continue to be monitored over the operational service life product or service.
+The continued commitments depicted by the green box in Figure 2 need to be negotiated and documented as service level agreements, ideally in ways that tie the funding stream for continuing work back to the organizations that are subscribing to ongoing service.
+Despite this shift to operations, the ongoing visibility of required resources and their associated asset utilization must continue to be monitored throughout the operational service life product or service.
 This transparency enhances accountability for the total cost of ownership and provides assurance that its associated resource allocations are provided and aligned with the business's overall objectives.
 If it is burdensome to demonstrate that these goals are being achieved, something needs adjustment - the methods, the goals, or the people!